fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 center point of the parent node.
 Child 0 would be the eighth of space with ```x```, ```y``` and ```z``` starting from the minimum value of the parent space up to the center point of the parent space.
 Child 1 could be the eighth of space the same as child 0, except with the x range starting from the midpoint's ```x``` value, going to the maximum ```x``` value of the parent space.
-So on and so forth, all child nodes get's an eight of space.
+So on and so forth, all child nodes gets an eighth of space.
 But again, there doesn't need to be exactly 8 active children, they do all need to go into predictable slots.
-If the definition child 0 is what I wrote earlier, that range ALWAYS needs to reside in child 0.
+If the definition of child 0 is what I wrote earlier, that range ALWAYS needs to reside in child 0.
 It cannot be moved to other children or other slots.
-One nice property of the octree is that we can describe any path from root to leaf by a string numbers from 0 to 7.
+One nice property of the octree is that we can describe any path from root to leaf by a sequence numbers from 0 to 7.

 Now let's talk about payloads.
 A typical use case within graphics is to use an octree to reason about which scene geometry to render or to use for nearest neighbor queries.
 Let's start with the simpler payload, [point clouds](https://en.wikipedia.org/wiki/Point_cloud).
 We have a list of three dimensional points.
-We want to find the nearest one relative to our current point.
+We want to find the nearest one relative to our query point.
 This is quite useful for algorithms like [ICP](https://en.wikipedia.org/wiki/Iterative_closest_point).
 We start with the whole array of points and then continually go through our points sending them to one of the 8 children until a child receives only a single point, at which point that child node becomes a leaf node.